-The Community Foundation of Orange County ("Community Foundation") holds the Marion S. Murphy (Quasi) Endowment Fund amounting to \$23,389 and \$20,985 at June 30, 2013 and 2012, respectively.
-Under the terms of the agreement, when the endowment fund reaches \$25,000 it will generate annual income back to the United Way to reduce its operating and administrative expenses.
+The Community Foundation of Orange County ("Community Foundation") holds the Marion S. Murphy (Quasi) Endowment Fund amounting to \$26,759 and \$23,389 at June 30, 2014 and 2013, respectively.
+Under the terms of the agreement, if the endowment fund reached \$25,000 by 2011 it would be endowed and generate annual income back to the United Way to reduce its operating and administrative expenses.
+The fund did not reach the \$25,000 by 2011 and therefore, was available to be liquidated and used for the intended purpose.
+The balance of these funds is included in the statements of financial position under the title "other receivables".